Crunch-io/apidocs-sphinx/source/includes/_feature-deriving.md

 The "select_categories" function allows you to form a multiple response array from a categorical array, or alter the "selected" categories in an existing multiple response array.
 It takes two arguments:

 * A reference to a categorical or categorical_array variable
-* A list of the category ids to mark as "selected"
+* A list of the category ids or category names to mark as "selected"

 Given a variable such as: